ErlGang/opentelemetry_testing/README.md

     against the corresponding data element.
 The size of the pattern tuple must be equal to the size of the data tuple.
-  * For map patterns, the corresponding data map must have identical keys as the pattern map, and the corresponding data values are matched against pattern values.
+  * For map patterns, the corresponding data map must have identical keys to the pattern map, and the corresponding data values are matched against pattern values.
 An empty map `#{}` pattern matches any map.
-  * Any other pattern value is checked for equality to the data value.
+  * Any other pattern value is checked for equality with the data value.